 Table of Contents

 If you can’t make your car payments, what are your options?
-If you don’t keep up with your loan, the bank may repossess your car.
-However, you can also simply walk away from the car and the loan.
-It’s called a “voluntary repossession.”
+In California, if you don’t keep up with your loan, your lender may repossess your car—often without advance notice once you’re in default.
+However, you can also choose to surrender the car to the lender (often called a “voluntary repossession” or “voluntary surrender”).
+This article reflects California law and common credit-reporting practices as of January 2026.

 Here are a few of the big takeaways: